Kalamazoo and Grand Rapids Locations to Guide Your Estate Planning Objectives

 Estate planning is not something to put off until your golden years.
 People of all ages can benefit from having an appropriate plan in place for their assets, whether that plan consists of a simple will or more complex tools for reducing tax burdens or protecting a family business.

-At Willis Law, we provide skilled representation to individuals, couples and families throughout West Michigan, assisting them with all aspects of estate planning.
-Our lawyers and staff provide attentive service and focus on tailoring a plan to the unique circumstances and goals of our clients.
+At Willis Law, we provide skilled representation to individuals, couples and families throughout Western Michigan, assisting them with all aspects of estate planning.
+Our lawyers and staff provide attentive service and focus on tailoring a plan to the unique circumstances and goals of each individual client.

 Pensions and Retirement Benefits

-One of the factors that needs to be taken into consideration for your estate plan is how your pension benefits will be handled upon your death.
+One of the factors that need to be taken into consideration for your estate plan is how your pension benefits will be handled upon your death.

-The Employee Retirement Income Securities Act (ERISA) requires that retirement plans have a survivor benefit, which allows the spouse of a participant to receive vested benefits if the participant dies before retirement.
+The Employee Retirement Income Security Act (ERISA) requires that retirement plans have a survivor benefit, which allows the spouse of a participant to receive vested benefits if the participant dies before retirement.

 Other retirement benefits that require careful estate planning are:

 - 401(k) accounts